Omid-Eghlidos/polymer/README.md

 1) Polyethylene (PE):
     * Amorphous: Generate amorphous phase of PE using self-avoiding random walk of the given number of chains and number of monomers.
     * Crystal: Generate crystal phase of PE with orthorhombic unit cell with the given number of repetition along its primitive axes of a, b, and c.
-2) Isotactic Polypropylene (iPP):
+2) Polypropylene (PP):
-    * Amorphous: Generate amorphous phase of iPP using self-avoiding random walk of the given number of chains and number of monomers.
+    * Amorphous: Generate amorphous phase of PP using self-avoiding random walk of the given number of chains and number of monomers.
-    * Crystal: Generate alpha (monoclinic unit cell) and beta (orthorhombic unit cell) modifications of the iPP with the given number of repetition along its primitive axes of a, b, and c.
+    * Crystal: Generate alpha (monoclinic unit cell) and beta (orthorhombic unit cell) modifications of the PP with the given number of repetition along its primitive axes of a, b, and c.

 ## Properties
 Comprises a set of programs that based on the property that they are computing, are classified into the following categories: